Skip to content

 lgu_name = None

-if person.geographical_unit:
+if lgu_level and person.geographical_unit:

 current_unit = person.geographical_unit